 [23:57] The Most and Least Liked About His Specialty

-What Sushil knows now that he wished he knew back then is that anybody on their feet a lot for doing procedures have got to have very comfortable shoes.
+What Sushil knows now that he wished he knew back then, is that anybody on their feet a lot for doing procedures has got to have very comfortable shoes.
 He wished he had bought a quality pair of shoes right after training.
 He went from one brand to another until just back to regular sneakers.

 What he likes the most about being an interventional endoscopist are procedures.
 He loves doing it.
 He loves the definitive nature of it.
 He likes that a patient comes in with a certain specific issue.
 And he's able to solve that issue most of the time.
 He likes to be able to give them definitive answer.

-What he likes the least is being oftentimes the first person to inform someone that they have cancer since they deal with a lot of GI oncology.
+What he likes the least is being the first person to inform someone that they have cancer, since they deal with a lot of GI oncology.
 Sushil explains it's very rare that an oncologist has to give someone a cancer diagnosis.
-Usually by the time they're going to an oncologist, diagnosis has been made.
-Unfortunately, they get a lot of referrals for lumps and bumps on a CT scan and they're the first one to have to break the news to the patient that they have cancer.
+Usually by the time a patient is going to an oncologist, diagnosis has been made.
+Unfortunately, they get a lot of referrals for lumps and bumps on a CT scan; so they're the first one to have to break the news to the patient that they have cancer.
 No matter how many times he has done it, he feels terrible every time.
-Colon cancers are pretty terrible but a lot of stuff they do in interventional endoscopy is pancreatic, liver, and gallbladder cancers which are generally not so treatable.
+Colon cancers are pretty terrible, but a lot of stuff they do in interventional endoscopy is pancreatic, liver, and gallbladder cancers which are generally not so treatable.

 [27:00] New Changes in the Field of Interventional Endoscopy

-A their technology is getting smaller and smaller, they're able to go into areas that thy were never able to go in before.
+Technology is getting smaller and smaller, they're able to go into areas that they were never able to go in before.

 [29:40] Final Words of Wisdom